 - Locke and his men putting Brienne into a pit with a hungry bear, with only a wooden sword to defend herself.
 And laughing and singing as they anticipate her getting killed and eaten.

 9 — The Rains of Castamere

-Arya is falling deeper and deeper into Troubling Unchildlike Behavior.
+- Arya is falling deeper and deeper into Troubling Unchildlike Behavior.
 One example is the way she calmly turns towards Sandor "The Hound" Clegane and tells him, "Someday, I'm going to put a sword through your eye and out the back of your skull."

-The Red Wedding.
+- The Red Wedding.

 The Rains of Castamere starts to play.
 Nothing even happens as it does, but after an entire season of references to the song, the viewer already knows it's the Lannister's theme and know something really, really horrible is about to happen.

-Catelyn turns to Roose Bolton (Robb's most powerful bannerman present and thus suppose to be his closest protector) for reassurance after the Rains finishes playing, only for him to slowly turn towards her with a flat-out disturbing, smug Psychotic Smirk (up until now, he has been a stoic, silent, and serious man with little obvious discontent with the Starks) and Kubrick Stare as he looms her via his eyes to lift the sleeve of his shirt to which Catelyn notices he's wearing chain mail and thus understanding immediately he has betrayed Robb.
+Catelyn turns to Roose Bolton (Robb's most powerful bannerman present and thus supposed to be his closest protector) for reassurance after the Rains finishes playing, only for him to slowly turn towards her with a flat-out disturbing, smug Psychotic Smirk (up until now, he has been a stoic, silent, and serious man with little obvious discontent with the Starks) and Kubrick Stare as he looms her via his eyes to lift the sleeve of his shirt to which Catelyn notices he's wearing chain mail and thus understanding immediately he has betrayed Robb.

 Some soldiers are playing at dice in the yard.
 As soon as the carnage starts, the Frey men all pull out their swords and violently massacre the shocked Stark soldiers before they can react.
 After this, some soldiers surround Grey Wind's pen and shoot him with crossbows.